-- community infrastructure, and cultural facilities including creative industry incubator space; and - k. interface of development between precincts; and - phasing of development within and between precincts including the use of one or more plans of subdivision to ensure the provision of adequate services.
+- the location and amount of space dedicated to, community infrastructure, and cultural facilities including creative industry incubator space; and - k. interface of development between precincts; and phasing of development within and between precincts including the use of one or more plans of subdivision to ensure the provision of adequate services.